ndriscoll20/IBMDataScience/README.md

 # IBMDataScience
-Test Repository for IBM Data Science Certificate
+Repository for Coursera IBM Data Science Professional Certificate

-Test 1, 2
+Folders for each module with Python or SQL code

+## Intro to Python

+## Analyzing Data with Python

+## Visualization with Python

+## Python Project for Data Science

+## Databases and SQL

+## Machine Learning with Python

+## Data Science Capstone